OverTheWireOrg/OverTheWire-website/wargames/bandit/index.md

 -   Second, if there is no man page, the command might be a **shell built-in**.
 In that case use the "**help <X\>**" command.
 E.g. help cd
+-   Third, it may be a good idea to do an **online course** about the Linux Command Line.
+There are plenty available like the [Ubuntu Command Line for beginners][] , or [Ryans Tutorials - Linux tutorial][].
 -   Also, your favorite **search-engine** is your friend.
 Learn how to use it!
 I recommend [Google][].
 -   Lastly, if you are still stuck, you can [join us via chat][]